 This portion of the offeror's proposal will be evaluated against the following questions:

-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP?
+1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP?

+2) How well does the offeror propose a facilitation methodology aligned to the size and scope of the project?